mohamuhsin/form-story/README.md

 Add as many or as few as you’d like!

 Remember to assign a value and include text between the opening and closing <option> tags.

+**18.** One of our story’s blank requires a quote.
+We could provide our users with a few options but also give them the choice of adding their own custom quote.
+To do this, we can use the <datalist> element.

+To set up the <datalist> we need an accompanying <label> and <input>.

+Under the last <br>, add a <label> with a for attribute of "quote".
+Have the <label> render the text Motivational Quote:.

+After the <label>, add an <input> with the follow attributes:

+- an id and name assigned a value of "quote".
+- the type set to "text".
+- a required attribute.
+- a list attribute of "quote-choices".